-SpaceX's SN20 Starship prototype completes its 1st static fire test
+SpaceX's SN20 Starship Prototype Completes Its 1st Static Fire Test

-New York, Oct 22 (IANS) SpaceX, run by tech billionaire Elon Musk, has conducted the SN20 Starship prototype's first static fire test as part of its preparation for the spacecraft's launch.
+New York: SpaceX, run by tech billionaire Elon Musk, has conducted the SN20 Starship prototype's first static fire test as part of its preparation for the spacecraft's launch.

 The private space corporation fired up its SN20 Starship prototype in earnest for the first time on Thursday night, notching a big milestone on the vehicle's planned path to orbit, Space.com reported.